turingschool-examples/whats_going_on_with_cors/README.md

 * ❓ Think Break: Remember when we talked about the difference between the JavaScript `fetch()` method and regular ol' GET request?

 In a nutshell, CORS is a rule that says a `FETCH` request is different from a normal `GET` request, and _servers_ (or BE applications) should govern which _origins_ (or applications that make FETCH requests) it will send responses to.
+This will allow applications to protect their data from being shared with unfamiliar or malicious clients.
 To do this, the BE application can set a header for every request.
 That header would look like:

 ```ruby